 Mental Health Integration for Chaplain Services

-Chaplains accepted into the MHICS Certificate program can additionally apply to pursue a Doctor of Ministry (D.Min.) in Integrative Chaplaincy through Vanderbilt Divinity School.
-See https://divinity.vanderbilt.edu/dmin.php for more information and the MHICS Certificate Overview for 2020-2021 for a comparison of the Certificate and D.Min. options.
+Chaplains accepted into MHICS can additionally apply to pursue a Doctor of Ministry (D.Min.) in Integrative Chaplaincy through Vanderbilt Divinity School and earn academic credit while completing MHICS.
+See https://divinity.vanderbilt.edu/dmin.php for more information and the MHICS Overview for 2021-2022 for a comparison of the MHICS and D.Min. options.

-This innovative training tailored to the contexts of DoD and VA chaplains uses applied, formational, and interactive approaches to cultivate knowledge and skills in evidence-based psychosocial and collaborative approaches to spiritual and pastoral care.
+This innovative training tailored to the contexts of DoD and VA chaplains uses formational, interactive, and applied methods to cultivate knowledge and skills in evidence-based psychosocial and integrative approaches to spiritual and pastoral care.
 Faculty and presenters include top experts from the Department of Veterans Affairs, the Department of Defense, and academic settings.

-The MHICS Certificate program spans three academic semesters and consists of self-paced distance education, practicum consultation calls, and three separate 2.5-day face-to-face training intensives.
+MHICS spans three academic semesters and consists of self-paced distance education, practicum consultation calls, and three separate multi-day face-to-face training intensives.